mcarvin8/sf-decomposer/messages/decomposer.recompose.md

 # summary

-Re-composes the files created by the 'decompose' command into the original directories with the original file-names.
+Recomposes the files created by the 'decompose' command into the original directories with the original file-names.

 # description